 - pancreas cancer

-- bone marrow cancer and other types of cancer, in which performance of a usual radiation therapy is restricted because of the tissue's high sensitivity to the radiation, as well as in cases of recurrent cancer after radiation and in case of a multiple cancer.
+- Bone marrow cancer and other types of cancer in which the performance of standard radiation therapies are restricted by the tissue's high sensitivity to radiation, or in cases of recurrent cancer after radiation or multiple cancers.

 - Gamma-Knife.
-The impact on the tumor is carried out by high-energy gamma rays.
-The device generates about 200 precisely directed into the tumor rays, which shoot into the tumor.
-Modern devices have the function of displacing the patient within 1 mm for a more complete impact on the tumor.
-The size of the tumor should not exceed 3-4 cm.
-Treatment is carried out within 1 session.
-In contrast to the traditional radiation therapy, where a single radiation beam affects the tumor, gamma-knife technology uses several beams of radiation.
-The dose of each beam is too weak to harm healthy brain tissues, but when they all meet at a single point that corresponds to a brain tumor, a large dose is obtained, which affects only the tumor.
+The tumor is impacted by high-energy gamma rays.
+The device generates about 200 precisely directed rays which are directed into the tumor.
+With modern devices, it is possible to direct these with a tolerance of 1mm, but the size of the tumor should not exceed 3-4cm.
+In contrast to traditional radiation therapy where a single radiation beam affects the tumor, gamma-knife technology uses several beams of radiation.
+The dose of each beam is too weak to harm healthy tissues, but the point at which they all meet gets a large dose.
+This means that only the tumor gets a large dose of radiation.

 What types of diseases are treated with a gamma knife?

-Treatment with a gamma knife does not require anesthesia, it is enough to use sedatives, so the patient is conscious during the treatment procedure.
-The patient's head is fixed in one position throughout the course of irradiation.
-Gamma-knife is used not only for tumors, but also for other diseases of the brain.
-It is successfully used in treatment of both malignant and benign tumors, as well as in case of metastases in the brain:
+Gamma-knife treatment does not require anesthesia, with a mild sedative for relaxation often all that is required.
+The patient is conscious during the treatment procedure with their head fixed in one position for its duration.
+Gamma-knife is used not only for tumors, but also for other diseases which impact the brain.
+It is successfully used in the treatment of both malignant and benign tumors, as well as in case of metastases in the brain, such as: